WayScience/virtual_stain_flow/src/virtual_stain_flow/datasets/README.md

 The `DatasetManifest` class is responsible for defining the structure of a dataset.
 It holds a file index (a `pandas.DataFrame`) where each row corresponds to a sample or FOV, and columns represent channels associated with that sample.
 It also specifies the image mode to use when reading images.

+## `FileState`

+The `FileState` class wraps a constructred `DatasetManifest` object and handles the loading of images from filepaths on-demand.
+The dataset class should call the `FileState.update(idx, input_keys, target_keys)` method to request for the images corresponding to the `idx`th sample and the input/target keys to be loaded, stacked, and accessible from `FileState.input_image_raw` and `FileState.target_image_raw` attributes.

 ---